sbpp/sourcebans-pp/README.md

 ## License

-The web-panel portion of this project is licensed under the CC-BY-NC-SA License - see the [LICENSE.md](LICENSE.md) file for details
+The web-panel portion of this project is licensed under the CC-BY-NC-SA License - see the [LICENSE](LICENSE) file for details